Use OCI Ansible Collection with Oracle Linux Automation Manager

 olam2-oci-cred2

-7. Copy and paste the OCI user's private key.
+7. Get the contents of your OCI user's API private key.

-3. Paste the data into the Private User Key value within the Oracle Linux Automation Manager WebUI.
+8. Paste the key into the Private User Key field within the Oracle Linux Automation Manager WebUI.

 olam2-oci-cred3